tobyjaffey/cctl/README.markdown

 (CCTL is placed in the flash using this protocol, it is different to the serial protocol).

+If you have access to one of the devices below, you can bootstrap out of it, by programming CCHL into a CC1110.
+CCHL allows the CC1110 to program virgin chips over the debug interface.

+To reflash a slave device, connect P1_6 to DD, P1_5 to DC and P1_4 to RESET, load `cchl.hex` onto a CC1110 running CCTL and run `cctl-prog` using the `--passthrough` flag.
+Eg. to program the `cctl` bootloader into a device:

+    `./cctl-prog -p -d /dev/ttyUSB0 -f cctl.hex`

 Official hardware programmer

 * TI's CC-Debugger http://www.ti.com/tool/cc-debugger (Windows only)